Threats to Birds: Collisions (Nighttime Lighting)

 Migrating birds are at risk of becoming disoriented and drawn into lighting, where they may collide with structures, unfortunately ending in tragedy.
 Giving special attention to lights during peak migration periods, in spring and fall, can help birds stay on track, increasing their chances of survival and successful breeding – which means more birds!

 By applying these practices throughout the year, you can have an immediate impact on the environment around you.
-Not only will you be help preserve the natural cycles that are so important to people, birds, and other wildlife, you will also save more money through lower energy consumption!
+Not only will you be helping preserve the natural cycles that are so important to people, birds, and other wildlife, you will also save more money through less energy consumption!

 This walkway at Valle de Oro National Wildlife Refuge is illuminated in a way that helps birds.
 By focusing the light towards the walkway, there is not unnecessary light in the sky.
 The area can remain safe and dark for those birds that migrate at night.